nzpaper/johnson-graph-qwalk/README.md

 # Quantum Random Walk on a Johnson graph
 Circuital implementation of a Quantum Random Walk on a Johnson graph J(n,k) using qiskit.
 More specifically, the solution we have designed is based on Lackadaisical Quantum Walks, by Thomas Wong(http://www.thomaswong.net/).
-Parts of the code are still relative to the J(4,2) example, it's still a WIP.
+Parts of the code are still relative to the J(4,2) example, a full parametrization is still a WIP.

 The oracles used for the search problem are relative to the collision-finding subprocedure of the Finiasz-Sendrier ISD attack.